 Top Tip: To really feel at ease prior to your journey, research the airports you will be travelling through.
 Get to know what facilities it has, where the information points are and where you can get a taxi from for example.

 Other than that, enjoy the process!
-When you’ve done it once, you’ll wonder what all the fuss was about and just join in with the rest of us, complaining about the queues.
+When you’ve done it once, you’ll wonder what all the fuss was about and just join in with everyone else, complaining about the queues.
 (You did notice that was a recurring theme in this post, didn’t you?!)